The Distributed Application Revolution

 The next day while at orientation, Xoana notices the value of her HBX tokens has increased.
 HBX tokens are not just credits for classes, but represent real ownership in the endowment that runs the political science program.
-The catalyst for the move upward in HBX price was a recent global ranking report placed the program back at number 1 in the world.
+The catalyst for the move upward in HBX price was a recent global ranking report which placed the program back at number 1 in the world.
 Similar to a bumper earnings report, the good news increased the price students/faculty/investors/etc. were willing to pay for ownership of the asset.

 The road ahead for Xoana will not be an easy one.
 Every class has a certain number of HBX tokens up for grabs, and competition is fierce.
 As a scholarship recipient she needs to be ever diligent as the top global performers in the free program can take her spot if she ever drops into the bottom decile of her class.